SyncfusionExamples/Customize-the-cursor-color-in-Xamarin.Forms-SfTextInputLayout/README.md

 # Customize the cursor color in Xamarin.Forms SfTextInputLayout

-This repository contains sample for how to customize the cursor color in the [Syncfusion Xamarin.Forms Text Input Layout](https://help.syncfusion.com/xamarin/text-input-layout/getting-started) control.
+This repository contains sample to customize the cursor color in the [Syncfusion Xamarin.Forms Text Input Layout](https://help.syncfusion.com/xamarin/text-input-layout/getting-started) control.

 ## Syncfusion controls: